FletcherTime/Reddit-Fetcher-API/README.md

 ## Calling the API

 To use the API locally, it is recommended you download [Postman](https://www.getpostman.com/) or a similar API development environment.
 When running the API locally, the default port is 8080 if none is set manually.
+It can be called by sending requests to http://localhost:[PORT]/api/.

 The API can be accessed online at https://tranquil-mesa-89412.herokuapp.com.